datacamp/viewflow/README.md

 docker-compose -f docker-compose-airflow1.10.yml up  # Airflow 1.10
 ```

 Go to your local Apache Airflow instance on [http://localhost:8080](http://localhost:8080).
-There are four DAGs called `viewflow-demo-1` through `viewflow-demo-4`.
+There are three DAGs called `viewflow-demo-1` through `viewflow-demo-3`.
 Notice how Viewflow automatically generated these DAGs based on the example queries in the subfolders of [demo/dags/](./demo/dags/)!

 <img src="./img/viewflow-demo-1.png" width="800">